Frequently Asked Questions

 Information for applicants from Argentina, Bangladesh, Chile, China, Indonesia, Malaysia, Poland, Portugal, Spain, Thailand, Turkey and the USA on holiday and work visas in Australia.

 If you want to be Au Pair in Australia you will need to qualify for a visa from the above categories.
 We have partner agencies in many of the above countries to assist with your application.
 You can only apply to us directly for the Au Pair in Australia program if you are already Australia at time of registration.

 Au Pairs can now apply to stay longer with their host family, more information and application forms are available on the Australian Immigration website.

 Au Pairs travelling to Europe will get detailed information during the au pair briefing and interview.
 Each country is slightly different and it depends the country, your circumstances and the program you apply for as to what visa may be best for you.

 - A great place to meet other au pairs is our Smartaupairs Meet & Greet.
-A member of our team travels to Sydney, Melbourne, Brisbane and Perth to welcome our au pairs in person and introduce them to each other as well as helping them along with anything else you may need when you first arrive.
+A member of our team travels to Sydney, Melbourne and Brisbane to welcome our au pairs in person and introduce them to each other as well as helping them along with anything else you may need when you first arrive.